GEDNAP – Stain Commission

 Each participating laboratory receives, by mail, a set of stains, along with documentation necessary for returning the results.

-Participants are requested to return the results by the closing deadline of December 04, 2020 to allow the organising laboratory sufficient time to evaluate, the evaluation to be reviewed by the Stain Commission and present the results at the Workshop in February of the following year.
+Participants are requested to return the results by the closing deadline of 06 December 2024 to allow the organising laboratory sufficient time to evaluate.
+All participating laboratories receive their individual result scores.

-6. Certification of successful laboratories
+5. Certification of successful laboratories

 False results (errors) are explicitly mentioned (“not passed”).